NadaGhannam25/holbertonschool-portfolio-project/Stage 1/README.md

    Building this platform will allow the team to strengthen practical skills in **full-stack development, UI/UX design, and database management**, which are directly relevant to the program curriculum.

 ---

+---

+## Summary

+During this stage, the team successfully formed an organised working group and established **Discord** as the primary communication platform.

+The team conducted brainstorming sessions to explore several potential project ideas.
+After evaluating the ideas based on **feasibility, user value, innovation, and technical alignment**, the team selected the **Subscriptions Organiser Platform** as the main MVP concept.

+This report documents the team formation process, idea exploration, evaluation, and decision-making process, providing the foundation for the next stages of the project.